BongoSort/HotStone_Bak/TestList.md

 THIS IS OUR TEST LIST.
-YES YES IT IS VERY GOOD c:
-I HEREBY DECLARE IT!!!

 Game Start tests
 * **OK** At start of game Findus should have three cards in hand, Tres at index 0, Dos at index 1, and Uno at index 2.
 (OK)